pytorch/torchsnapshot/README.md

 <a href="https://codecov.io/gh/pytorch/torchsnapshot"><img src="https://codecov.io/gh/pytorch/torchsnapshot/branch/main/graph/badge.svg?token=DR67Q6T7YF" alt="codecov"></a>
 <a href="https://github.com/pytorch/torchsnapshot/blob/main/LICENSE"><img src="https://img.shields.io/pypi/l/torchsnapshot" alt="bsd license"></a>
 </div>

-**This library is currently in Alpha and currently does not have a stable release.
-The API may change and may not be backward compatible.
-If you have suggestions for improvements, please open a GitHub issue.
-We'd love to hear your feedback.**

 A performant, memory-efficient checkpointing library for PyTorch applications, designed with large, complex distributed workloads in mind.